wangfy8599/hello-world/middleware/redis.md

 # Start in backend
-redis-server /etc/redis/redis.conf
+change daemonize from no to yes in redis.conf
+`redis-server /etc/redis/redis.conf`

 # Stop
-redis-cli shutdown
+`redis-cli shutdown`

 # Scan all keys
-redis-cli --scan --pattern '*'
+`redis-cli --scan --pattern '*'`